Emphibian/dotfiles/README.md

 # dotfiles

-my config for i3 and polybar and the like
+Config files for i3 and polybar that currently use